NyuKo1/NyuKo1/README.md

 - 👋 Hi, I’m @NyuKo1
 - 👀 I’m interested in Codding (Learning), Games (GMod, 911 operator, minecraft and more), Anime and Movies.
-- 🌱 I’m currently learning python and C++
+- 🌱 I’m currently learning C#, ASP.NET, C++ and more
 - 💞️ I’m not looking to collaborate.
 - 📫 How to reach me Discord: _nyuko